MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 :::moniker range=">= azure-pipelines-2020.1"

-Use the following syntax to filter the trigger by stages or tags.
+To filter by stages or tags, use the following `trigger` syntax.

 ```yaml
 resources: